 EIU had lost by 45 and 35 to Big Ten opponents Illinois and Indiana, respectively, earlier this season.
 But the Panthers gave the Wildcats all they could handle in a game that turned into a dogfight in the second half.

 Leach hit a 3-pointer for a 58-56 lead, but Shelton hit a tough, contested jumper to tie it with 31 seconds left.
-Martinelli missed a layup and Matt Nicholson couldn’t hit a tap-in to send the game into overtime.
+Martinelli missed a layup and Matt Nicholson couldn’t hit a tap-in on the final possession and the game went into overtime.
 There, however, the Wildcats took control and shut out the Panthers.

 Martinelli scored 16 points for NU, while Ty Berry had 10.
 Nicholson didn’t score but had 12 rebounds.